fakedrtom/oncogemini/README.md

 sampling timepoints.
 By default, *bottleneck* will require the slope made by all included allele frequencies to be greater than 0.05, and the R correlation coefficient for all allele frequencies to be greater than 0.5.
 If a normal sample has been included, it will also require that variant allele frequencies for that sample be 0.
+Please note that the *bottleneck* tool will also require that all included tumor samples have a positive (> 0) slope.
 These and other parameters can be adjusted with the following usage options:
 ```
 optional arguments:
   --maxNorm FLOAT   Specify a maximum normal sample AF to allow (default is 0)